Jersey is the biggest of the Channel Islands, a collection of islands spanning between France and the UK.

 If I had my time again, I’d probably hit the island a mere two weeks later, in early September.

 I imagine the weather will still be quite nice, but you won’t have to compete with the crowds, or have your ears constantly ringing with the sound of screaming children.

 Although winter holidays can be lovely, a lot of the island’s local attractions (especially of a heritage nature) close over the cooler months.
-So travelling here around this time here might narrow down your list of things to do in Jersey.
+So travelling in winter might narrow down the list of things to see.

 Keep this in mind when planning your short break to Jersey.

 Things to do in Jersey, Channel Islands